-The Registrar's Office maintains a permanent record of students' courses, credits, grades, and notations.
+Registrar and Enrolment Services maintains a permanent record of students' courses, credits, grades, and notations.
 An official transcript is a copy of a student's permanent record bearing both the signature of the Registrar or delegate and the seal of Langara College.
 There is a fee for official transcripts.

 Students can log into myLangara to access their academic record or to order an official transcript.
-Official transcripts may also be obtained through the Registrar's Office, in person, or in writing (by mail with a cheque or credit card number or by fax with a credit card number).
+Official transcripts may also be obtained through Registrar and Enrolment Services, in person, or in writing (by mail with a cheque or credit card number or by fax with a credit card number).
 Students must meet all obligations relating to fees, library books or fines, and borrowed equipment before the College will release an official transcript.

 Students should order a transcript well in advance of the time for which they need it; transcripts may take a week to process.
 Students who require additional forms from licensing boards, graduate schools, etc., to be completed may receive their transcript within seven working days; however, depending on the complexity of the information requested, additional forms may take up to eight weeks to process.
 Students who need an official transcript immediately after final examinations should order it before the last day of classes.

-Students who need a transcript quickly may request a "rush" transcript from the Registrar's Office.
+Students who need a transcript quickly may request a "rush" transcript from Registrar and Enrolment Services.
 Rush transcripts are processed by the next working day.
 They cannot be ordered over the Web, and they cannot be ordered for end of semester grades.
-There is an additional fee for this service.
+There is an additional fee for this

-See Transcripts & Records on the College website for more information.
+See Registration and Records on the College website for more information.